ChiragChauhan4579/Diabetes-Predictor-GCP/README.md

 ## gcloud cli install and setup

-Install the cli using this [link](https://cloud.google.com/docs/authentication/provide-credentials-adc#how-to)
+* Install the cli using this [link](https://cloud.google.com/docs/authentication/provide-credentials-adc#how-to)
+* Create the credential file as mentioned in instructions using `gcloud auth application-default login`